 IMPORTANT: This function will not print an alert unless it can acquire self.terminal_lock to ensure a prompt is onscreen.
-Therefore it is best to acquire the lock before calling this function to guarantee the alert prints.
+Therefore it is best to acquire the lock before calling this function to guarantee the alert prints and to avoid raising a RuntimeError.

-- alert_msg the message to display to the user - new_prompt if you also want to change the prompt that is displayed, then include it here see async update prompt() docstring for guidance on updating a prompt
+- alert_msg the message to display to the user - new_prompt if you also want to change the prompt that is displayed, then include it here see async_update_prompt() docstring for guidance on updating a prompt